pocomane/brewed-in-the-apocalypse/bita-strong.md

 - 9-10-11 is a weak result, the scenarist may decide to let the characters fail but giving some compensation, or to let they succeed with a complication that the players can react to.
-- 8 or less is a failure, the scenarist will tell how the character failed, and a trouble will happen that is irrevocable, i.e. the player can not avoid it reacting in any way.
+- 8 or less is a failure, the scenarist will tell about the failure, and about a new trouble that is irrevocable i.e. the player can not avoid it reacting in any way.

 As part of the complication or the trouble, the scenarist may assign or increment by 1 a character's harm.